 "How do you know where it all is, Ai-chan?" she asked good-naturedly.

 "Wait... does Dr. Agasa make you cook?" after what she witnessed tonight, she wouldn't put it past him.

 "No, it's more like I make him not cook.
 He knows his way around a science lab, but he's helpless in a kitchen."

 Ran struggled between laughing at the remark and scolding Ai for saying something like that about an elder.
-When a memory of her own struck her, she settled on laughing.
+She settled on laughing after recalling a memory of her own.

 "Sounds like me back home.
 I was learning to cook way back when I was your age because my parents didn't know anything about preparing meals.
 And, unfortunately for me, it wasn't for lack of trying."

 Ran wasn't sure, but she could have sworn she heard a snort of laughter below her.
 When she looked down, Ai was making a point of looking away from her.